T

 shopping

-One of South America's most famous indigenous markets, held every Saturday.
-It's a vibrant display of colorful textiles, handicrafts, jewelry, and local produce.
+One of South America's largest and most famous indigenous markets, held weekly on Saturdays (with smaller markets on Wednesdays).
+It's a vibrant display of textiles, handicrafts, and local produce.

 2. Midday